-Augmentative and alternative communication (AAC) can play a significant role in developing communication skills for children with cerebral palsy.
+Augmentative and alternative communication (AAC) can play a significant role in helping children with cerebral palsy develop effective communication skills and strategies.

 Types of AAC for Cerebral Palsy

-It’s important to understand that many children with cerebral palsy are perfectly capable of normal learning.
+It’s important to understand that many children with cerebral palsy are cognitively intact and perfectly capable of typical learning.

-They can understand what you’re saying and know what they want to say back, but may be unable to.
+They can understand what you’re saying and know what they want to say back, but may be physically unable to verbally do so.
 This is where learning how to use AAC can be extremely helpful.

-All types of AAC require a bit of a learning curve but it’s well worth it!
+All types of AAC require a bit of a learning curve, but the time spent practicing is well worth it!
 AAC can drastically transform the way your child communicates with the world around them.

-To help you understand what type of AAC is ideal for your child, let’s go over the pros and cons of different types of AAC.
+To help you understand what type of AAC may be ideal for your child, let’s go over the pros and cons of different types of AAC.

 1. Speech-Generating Devices